tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-rowwise/index.markdown

 * [`select()`, `rename()`, `relocate()`](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-select-rename-relocate/).
 * [Working `across()` columns](https://www.tidyverse.org/blog/2020/04/dplyr-1-0-0-colwise/).

-Today, I wanted to talk a little bit about the renewed `rowwise()` function that makes it easy to perform operation on a row-by-row basis.
-This blog post hits the high points of [`vignette("rowwise")`](https://dplyr.tidyverse.org/dev/articles/rowwise.html); please read it for more details.
+Today, I wanted to talk a little bit about the renewed `rowwise()` function that makes it easy to perform operations "row-by-row".
+I'll show how you can use `rowwise()` to compute summaries "by row", talk about how `rowwise()` is a natural pairing with list-columns, and show a couple of use cases that I think are particularly elegant.
+You can learn more about all of these topics in  [`vignette("rowwise")`](https://dplyr.tidyverse.org/dev/articles/rowwise.html).

 ### Getting the dev version